 Professional Associations and Memberships

-- California State Bar Association - Tax Section
+- California State Bar Association, Tax Section and Trusts and Estate Section

 - U.S. Supreme Court~United States (2005)

 - U.S. Tax Court~United States (2002)

 - Georgetown University Law Center (LL.M.
 Taxation, with distinction) (2002)